Your Rankings Have Dropped – 10 Things to Do Now

 For even more insight, segment your audience by mobile and desktop browsers, because they have different intentions and interactions with your site.

-For more, check out How to Understand User Behavior With Google Analytics.
+For more, check out 6 Ways to Use Google Analytics You Haven’t Thought Of.

 Step 6: Check Content

-Quality content has never been more important.
 Is your content unique, rich, and interesting?
 Or is it duplicate, thin, and low value?
-This can have a major effect on rankings.

-Users don’t connect with bad content.
 While the value of content is mostly subjective, there are a few metrics you can reference.

 For instance, if users aren’t staying on a page for long or if they are exiting the site without clicking deeper, it indicates that the content isn’t connecting.

-If addition to manual analysis of your site’s content, Copyscape and Siteliner are helpful tools to check that your site is original.
+In addition to manual analysis of your site’s content, Copyscape and Siteliner are helpful tools to check that your site is original.

 If any issues with internal or external duplicate content are flagged, you can correct them by rewriting or expanding the content.

 Ready to take your content to the next level?
-Check out 12 Ridiculously Simple Ways to Make Your Content Better.
+Check out 17 Tips & Tricks to Improve Your Content.

 Step 7: Check Site Speed

 Does your site take more than three seconds to load?
 If yes, you’re behind the curve already.
-Speed is essential.

 Free tools like Google’s PageSpeed Insights tell you how fast your page is, and give actionable recommendations to improve load times.